sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 ``sx1509.ledDriverInit(14); // Enables LED driving on pin 14, defaults to no clock divider and linear intensity.``

+### pwm(byte pin, byte iOn)
-**pwm(byte pin, byte iOn)**: This function can be used to control the intensity of an output pin connected to an LED.
+This function can be used to control the intensity of an output pin connected to an LED.

 Inputs: